 What is Disgo?

-Disgo is a Discord API Wrapper designed to be flexible, performant, secure, and thread-safe.
-Disgo aims to provide every feature in the Discord API along with optional caching, shard management, rate limiting, and logging.
+Disgois a Discord API Wrapper designed to be flexible, performant, secure, and thread-safe.
+Disgo aims to provide every feature in the Discord API along with optional rate limiting, structured logging, shard management, and caching.
 Disgo is also the only Go module to provide a 100% one-to-one implementation of the Discord API.

 The features and capabilities of Disgo are easier to understand by considering the limitations of the current Discord API Wrappers.